 The Bernard Berenson Lectures on the Italian Renaissance Delivered at Villa I Tatti

-The Bernard Berenson Lectures on the Italian Renaissance are a series given at Villa I Tatti in Florence each year by a distinguished scholar of the art, politics, religion, science, philosophy, or literature of the Italian Renaissance.
+The Bernard Berenson Lectures on the Italian Renaissance are a series given at Villa I Tatti: The Harvard University Center for Italian Renaissance Studies in Florence each year by a distinguished scholar of the art, politics, religion, science, philosophy, or literature of the Italian Renaissance.
 Distillations of a lifetime of research, the lectures and the book that ensues are meant to engage the most lively issues of the field in original ways while remaining of interest to the general reading public.

 The Culture Wars of the Late Renaissance: Skeptics, Libertines, and Opera

-Edward Muir explores an era of cultural innovation that promoted free inquiry in the face of philosophical and theological orthodoxy, advocated libertine morals, critiqued the tyranny of aristocratic fathers over their daughters, and expanded the theatrical potential of grand opera.
-In so doing, he reveals the distinguished past of today’s culture wars, including debates about the place of women in society, the clash between science and faith, and the power of the arts to stir emotions.
+Muir explores an era of cultural innovation that promoted free inquiry in the face of philosophical and theological orthodoxy, advocated libertine morals, critiqued the tyranny of aristocratic fathers over their daughters, and expanded the theatrical potential of grand opera.
+In so doing, he reveals the distinguished past of today’s culture wars.

 Friendship, Love, and Trust in Renaissance Florence